In PDF Form

 Johannes Mauritzen

 I am a power market analyst at Lyse, a regional municipality-owned power market company in south-west Norway.
+Here I work on modeling of power markets and related markets.
+I also work operationally, providing short-term analysis of the power market and I do a small amount of trading.
 Before that I worked as an academic, with an interest in applying statistical models to applications in energy markets.
 I taught courses in statistics, mathematics, and economics.
 In this website you can find both my research and teaching materials I developed.

 Interests